Canadian-Geospatial-Platform/CGP_METADATA_API/README.md

 ### Updating the level 2 metadata

 Since this system uses _Amazon Athena_ to query data.
 The data to be queried must be placed in a bucket.
-To this end, we use aws glue to infer the schema of our level 2 data and, then, use an aws glue job to transfer the data to an amazon s3 bucket.
+To this end, we use an aws glue job to transfer the data to an amazon s3 bucket and then use aws glue to infer the schema of our level 2 data from the s3 bucket.

 From the AWS console under services/AWS glue: